 When you want to kick start a project with several people you will need to do a bit of planning!
 Here are a few tried and tested ingredients for a successful project start.
-Review project proposal or your idea to refine what is expected and whether there are any particular skills gaps you need to plug with an additional pair […]
+It might be appropriate to have two kick offs – one internal with the core project team and one with the core team and key stakeholders.
+Suggested […]

 Developing Dreams are delighted to have won two World Exhibition Stand Awards (WESA) for Small is Beautiful, designed and built for Visit Brighton.
 The stand, which is an artistic rendering of Brighton’s landmarks and its principal events venues, won gold in the category ‘Best stand up to 24 square metres’ and silver in the category Best stand at a Travel and Tourism Event.